 The notarial profession is by far the oldest branch of the legal profession in England and Wales.
 A notary, also known as a notary public, is a qualified legal official appointed by the Archbishop of Canterbury.

-Legalisation is the process of having a notary’s certificate or document authenticated by relevant authorities to make it acceptable in the receiving legal jurisdiction.
+Legalisation is the process of having a notary’s certificate or document authenticated by a competent authority to make it acceptable in the receiving legal jurisdiction.
+The competent authority in England and Wales is the Legalisation Office of the Foreign and Commonwealth Office.
 Often this will mean that the document requires an apostille.
 Sometimes further legalisation at the receiving jurisdiction’s consulate is also required.

 What is an apostille?